 So after mixing and making gluten, instead of steaming, we’re cutting them into thin slices then lightly fry them.
-This will give the pieces’ outer skin the soft but also elasticity while their inside is still a bit chewy for imitation purpose.
+This will give the pieces’ outer skin the soft but also elasticity while their inside is still a bit chewy for imitation purposes.
 Controlling gluten pieces’ thickness is vital here, too thin and they’ll be too soft while too thick making them rubbery and hard to chew on.

-If your range is of gas, just directly boil then simmer for an hour (with cover) before open lid and reduce the liquid stock.
+If your range is of gas, just directly boil then simmer for an hour (with cover) before open the lid and reduce the liquid stock.

 My recipe have a ratio of 1 cup vital wheat gluten flour + 1 cup water + ½ cup additional flour = 2 lbs braised gluten after soaking/simmering/reducing with some liquid left.
 Depend on the type of optional flour being used, you might have to add some extra spoon of water.
 Double or triple the recipe as you want, then store them in portions in fridge/freezer for later uses/cooking.

 Recipe for Braised Gluten or ‘Chai Pao Yu’

 - ⅓ cup flour of wheat, soy, potato, garbanzo, almond, etc. optional to soften gluten

 - vegetable oil for frying

 - 1 Tbsp No-chicken Better than Bouillon, mushroom seasoning or seasoning of choice optional

 - 4 cups vegetable stock or as recipe below